vterron/lemon/Doc/commands/import.rst

 is created if it does not exist.
 Because of ``--counts 45000``, files whose median number of ADUs is greater than this number are discarded.
-The name of the files copied to the output directory starts with the value of ``--filename``, to which the sequence number is appended: the first one, therefore, could be named, for example, ``Trumpler_37_0000.fits`` — note that how many zeros are used depends on the number of files imported.
-Finally, ``--exact`` guarantees that the FITS files copied to the output directory are an identical copy of the original, with no book-keeping information added to their headers.
+The name of the files copied to the output directory starts with the value of :option:`--filename`, to which the sequence number is appended: the first one, therefore, could be named, for example, ``Trumpler_37_0000.fits`` — note that how many zeros are used depends on the number of files imported.
+Finally, :option:`--exact` guarantees that the FITS files copied to the output directory are an identical copy of the original, with no book-keeping information added to their headers.

 ::